andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 Essentially, rootkits are pieces of code that are usually designed to give hackers instant root access to a system.In this lab, we are going to be focusing on Linux rootkits that use *kernel modules* to run arbitrary code on the kernel.

-This lab was based heavily off of TheXcellerator's two rootkit-centered blog posts.
-While they do things a little bit differently than us. **Make sure you read through these posts and reference back to them when you get stuck.
+This lab was based heavily off of TheXcellerator's two rootkit-centered blog posts, though they do things a little bit differently than us. **Make sure you read through these posts and reference back to them when you get stuck.
 They are a great source of information and will help you solve many of your problems.**

 - [Linux Rootkits Part 1: Introduction and Workflow](https://xcellerator.github.io/posts/linux_rootkits_01/)